tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

   - [x] `en_US.UTF-8 UTF-8`
 - Default locale for the system environment: `en_US.UTF-8`

-when connecting via ssh remote host will try to set the same locale as on local machine - this operation will fail if corresponding locale is not generated on remote server:
+when connecting via SSH remote host will try to set the same locale as on local machine - this operation will fail if corresponding locale is not generated on remote server: